bbhunter/brutas/README.md

 * the number of passwords grows with the consecutive file number;
 * passwords are not sorted according to the probability, they are combined into groups of probability instead;
 * each consecutive file **does not** contain passwords from the previous set;
-* `brutas-passwords-7-all.txt` is a merge of all sets, sorted by groups, so the most probable ones are at the beginning.
+* passwords in `brutas-passwords-6-xl.txt` **may not** be unique to some degree, still trying to figure out the best way to do it; however, since a cracking rig would be used in this case anyway the issue is not that significant.

-**NOTE: Due to Github limits, only `xxs`, `x` and `s` lists are precompiled.** You need to run `./scripts/build.py` locally to generate the whole set, or you can download from the link above.
+**NOTE: Due to Github limits, only {1,2,3} lists are precompiled.** You need to run `./scripts/build.py -p main.Extended` locally to generate the whole set, or you can download from the links above.

 ### Details